LXZMzz/Replication/Readme.md

 After you download and unzip it, you should put the `commit-level.csv` and `function-level.csv` into the corresponding folders and rename it as `codereview_tokens_data.csv`

 **Experiments**:\
-For RQ 1-3, you can directly run the `python.py` in each folder.
+For RQ 1-3, you can directly run the `main.py` in each folder.
-For example, if you want to run commit-level experiments, you can go to commit folder and run `python.py`.
+For example, if you want to run function-level experiments, you can go to function folder and run `main.py`.
 In the `constant.py`, you can change the hyperparameter settings or change the model combinations.

 For RQ 4.
 In the `ablation`,you can change the `self.method` in the `constant.py` to mgda, nashmtl and so on to replicate our experiments.